SharifH/fundamentals/05_chapter/intro.md

 The browser pulls in this HTML document, parses it, and creates an object model of the page in memory.
 This model is called the **Document Object Model (DOM)**.

-The DOM uses a **DOM Tree** to specify the way in which the browser should structure this model:
+The DOM specifies that the browser should use a **DOM Tree** to structure this model:

 <br>
 <center><img src="../assets/chapter5/dom.png"></center>